 - Maintaining communication with the Governing Council (GC) of the AMA-MSS

 - Maintaining communication with state and school leaders

 - Representing the Region to other student groups both within and outside of the AMA

 4.3 Responsibilities of the Vice-Chair shall include:

-- Assisting the Chair in all his duties
+- Assisting with the duties of the Chair

 - Keeping Minutes of the Meetings

-4.5 The Chair and Vice-Chair shall direct the programs and activities of the Region I. During the interval between meetings of the AMA House of Delegates and the Region, the Officers shall act on behalf of the Region I in formulating decisions related to the development, administration, and implementation of student activities, programs, goals, and objectives.
+4.8 The Chair, Vice-Chair and Secretary shall direct the programs and activities of the Region I. During the interval between meetings of the AMA House of Delegates and the Region, the Officers shall act on behalf of the Region I in formulating decisions related to the development, administration, and implementation of student activities, programs, goals, and objectives.
 Region I shall be notified at least quarterly of actions taken by the Officers on its behalf.

 5.1 Region I shall elect at each Interim Meeting of the AMA-MSS such number of Delegates and Alternate Delegates to the AMA House of Delegates as it qualifies for under the AMA Bylaws.